William Woodthorpe Tarn: Works

 Reames also saw Tarn's strong influence in Mary Renault's trilogy of historical novels about Alexander - though Renault's acknowledged Alexander's homo-erotic tendencies, while Tarn had regarded references to them in ancient sources as "defamations" which the Macedonian king had to be defended against.

-Tarn's ground-breaking work on Graeco-Baktrian history considered the interaction between Greek and non-Greek subject peoples in Hellenistic territories and how these developed over time.
-He characterised the cosmopolitan Bactrian Euthydemid dynasty as "a courageous experiment that failed" Greco-Bactrians and Indo-Greeks.
+Tarn's ground-breaking work on Graeco-Bactrian history considered the interaction between Greek and non-Greek subject peoples in Hellenistic territories and how these developed over time.
+He characterised the cosmopolitan Bactrian Euthydemid dynasty dynasty as "a courageous experiment that failed".
+His works are considered very influential, if often challenged by more recent scholarship, on the subject of the Greco-Bactrian and Indo-Greek history.

 His only non-academic writing is The Treasure of the Isle of Mist (1919), a fairytale dedicated to his daughter Otta.